Whatsapp Icon

 • Border: Irregular, ragged, or blurred edges.

-• Color: Changes in color, including different shades of brown or black, sometimes with patches of pink, red, white, or blue.
+• Colour: Changes in colour, including different shades of brown or black, sometimes with patches of pink, red, white, or blue.

-• Diameter: A spot that is larger than 6mm across (about ¼ inch or the size of a pencil eraser), although melanomas can be smaller.
+• Diameter: A spot that is larger than 6mm across (about an inch or the size of a pencil eraser), although melanomas can be smaller.

-• Evolution: A mole or skin lesion that looks different from the rest or is changing in size, shape, or color.
+• Evolution: A mole or skin lesion that looks different from the rest or is changing in size, shape, or colour.

 What causes melanoma?